2023 Most Popular Social Sciences Master's Degree Schools in Vermont

 The colleges and universities below are the most popular for social sciences majors pursuing a master's degree.

 Our analysis found Norwich University to be the most popular school for social sciences students who want to pursue a master’s degree in Vermont.
-Norwich is a small private not-for-profit school located in the town of Northfield.
+Norwich is a small private not-for-profit school located in the distant town of Northfield.

 About 31% of the students majoring in social sciences at the school are women while 69% are male.

 The in-demand master’s degree programs at University of Vermont helped the school earn the #2 place on this year’s ranking of the most popular social sciences schools in Vermont.
-Located in the city of Burlington, UVM is a public school with a large student population.
+Located in the city of Burlington, UVM is a public college with a large student population.

 About 67% of the students majoring in social sciences at the school are women while 33% are male.